CodeBoyPhilo/Nix-Config/README.md

 # Philo's Nix-Config

-This repo contains my personal nix-config for nix-darwin and home-manager.
+This repo contains my personal nix-config for nix-darwin, home-manager, and NixOS.
 It is intended for cross-platform quick deployment of my dev environment.
 Currently, it supports the deployment on the following: